scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

 .. tip::

     The plot above is made of two different fits.
-We need to formulate a single model that tests for a variance of slope across the to population.
+We need to formulate a single model that tests for a variance of slope across the two populations.
 This is done via an `"interaction"
     <http://statsmodels.sourceforge.net/devel/example_formulas.html#multiplicative-interactions>`_.